Warehouse Automation: Mapping Your Route to Success

 Start with data collection

-Gathering relevant data that accurately depicts your operations will set the foundation for effective analysis and provide quantitative examples of current outcomes and possible constraints.
+Gathering relevant data that accurately depicts your operations will lay the foundation for effective analysis and provide quantitative examples of current outcomes and possible constraints.

 Examples of meaningful data include: